The Cost of Drug and Alcohol Inpatient Rehab

 To begin, call ahead to speak to a qualified specialist about your desire to enter rehab.
 Next, they’ll put you in touch with a service coordinator to go over available programs to help you meet your goals.
 They can also help with insurance inquiries, payment plans (if available), and FMLA information.
 Lastly, choose a location and facility to begin treatment.
 As soon as you know the start date of your treatment, tell your employer — the sooner, the better.

-To learn how Zinnia Healing and the alcoholism helpline helps thousands of people like you on their journey to a substance-free future, call us at (855) 430-9439.
+To learn how Zinnia Health and the alcoholism helpline helps thousands of people like you on their journey to a substance-free future, call us at (855) 430-9439.
 Our caring staff is available to answer your questions 24 hours a day, 7 days a week.
 This call is commitment-free and confidential.